Integrating 3LC with SuperGradients¶

 Note

 The integration is only tested on Python 3.9 and 3.10, due to unresolved dependency conflicts that prevent installing super-gradients on other Python versions.
-We recommend using Python 3.10 for running SuperGradients.
+We recommend using Python 3.10 for running SuperGradients from PyPI, or cloning the source code and modifying the dependencies directly for higher Python versions.

 In order to make a dataset compatible with 3LC and SuperGradients training code, first create a 3LC Table for each split of your dataset.
 Then provide your Table to a SuperGradients integration Dataset which lets you use the 3LC Table with SuperGradients training.